Destroyer795/InfoStuffs/README.md

 **Current Hosting Setup:**
 - **Frontend:** Vercel
-- **Backend:** Render
+- **Backend:** Vercel

 > The application was initially containerized and deployed on Google Cloud Run to validate production readiness and CI/CD workflows.
-It was later migrated to Vercel and Render for cost-efficient hosting while retaining the same architecture and security guarantees.
+It was later migrated to Vercel for cost-efficient hosting while retaining the same architecture and security guarantees.

 ---
 ## Running Locally with Docker